-In this guide I’m going to tell you a number of the ways in which you can generate income off your blog.
+In this guide I’m going to tell you about a number of the ways in which you can generate income off your blog.
 Some methods may be aimed at those who have already grown the audience of the blog whilst others may be suitable for even the newest blog.

 One of the oldest and most obvious money makers around.
 Used by industries everywhere advertising essentially is what makes the big bucks.
 However it’s also one of the most competitive and depending on your audience rates can start low.

 Suitable for everyone, all you need is a blog (or website) and a email.
 You are paid every time someone clicks on a ad and earnings can be relatively small.
 However if you can build up your audience you will potentially get a lot more clicks which is a lot more income for you.
 You can only sign up once and Google will know if you try to register again.
 Goto Adsense to sign up